eddmann/eddmann.github.io/_posts/2016/2016-03-03-maintaining-invariant-constraints-in-postgresql-using-trigger-functions.md

 BEFORE INSERT OR UPDATE ON records
 FOR EACH ROW
     EXECUTE PROCEDURE valid_record_email_address();
-SQL;
 ```

-As you can see within PostgreSQL we are able to write extremely clear trigger functions which can be used to alter actions that occur in the database.
+As you can see, within PostgreSQL we can write extremely clear trigger functions that modify actions occurring in the database.
-We hope that the application layer will safe-guard us from an attempt to break this invariant, but as this is a critical area of our domain we can provide another level of validation just to make sure.
+We hope that the application layer will safeguard us from attempts to break this invariant.
+However, as this is a critical area of our domain, we provide another level of validation to ensure data integrity.